philanderson888/course-notes/Web-11-Javascript-NodeJS.md

 PUBLISHING YOUR MODULE LOCALLY
 	PUT IN YOUR OWN AUTHOR INFORMATION
 		https://gist.github.com/coolaj86/1318304
-		If you haven't already set your NPM author info, now you should: npm set init.author.name "Your Name"
+		If you havent already set your NPM author info, now you should: npm set init.author.name "Your Name"
 		npm set init.author.email "you@example.com"
 		npm set init.author.url "http://yourblog.com"